 - Extreme fatigue

-Just like you see your tax accountant every year, remember to visit your primary physician also.
-This visit should be targeted towards risk factor modification for heart disease and is essential in all individuals after age 30.
-This should include checking your blood pressure, a fasting lipid profile (cholesterol), screening for diabetes and thyroid disease, discussing your ideal weight and healthy weight loss options if necessary and counseling on any substance addiction (chiefly smoking and measures to help quit).
+Just like you see your tax accountant every year, remember to visit your primary care provider, too.
+This visit should focus on risk factor modification for heart disease and is essential for all people after age 30.
+This should include checking your blood pressure, a fasting lipid profile (cholesterol), screening for diabetes and thyroid disease, discussing your ideal weight and healthy weight loss options, if necessary, and counseling on any substance addiction (chiefly smoking and measures to help quit).
 Of course, it is always important to go over any concerning symptoms you may be having.
-In addition, I advise women to have regular dental care, as dental inflammation has been correlated with heart health also.
+In addition, women should have regular dental check ups, as dental inflammation has been correlated with heart health.

 Research has shown that getting less than six to seven hours of sleep a night has been linked to heart disease, high blood pressure and excessive weight gain.
 In addition, it can cause fatigue, making it difficult to exercise.